Mithapukur Upazila: Geography

 Mithapukur is located at 25.5417°N 89.2833°E. It has total area 515.62 km2.
 Mithapukur possesses a vast fertile land.
 The Jamuneshwari, Akhira, and Ghaghot are the major river flow through Mithapukur.
-The river, Akhira has divided Mithapukur landscape into two parts.
-The western part of Mithapukur is locally known as "Khiyari" (probably derived from the word "khoyeri" meaning reddish brown) due to its reddish-brown soil and the eastern part is known as "Poly" (= sediment) area.
+The river Akhira has divided Mithapukur landscape into two parts.
+The western part of Mithapukur is locally known as "Khiyari" (probably derived from the word "khoyeri" meaning reddish brown) due to its reddish-brown soil and the eastern part is known as "Poly" (sediment) area.
 The eastern part is the largest.
 Mithapukur is inside the Varendra area.
 Many "Shalbon" (a forest whose main tree is the Shala tree) can be found in the western part of the Upazila which are thought to be the parts of a huge Varendra forest.
 Most of them are now reserved by the government.
 The Gopalpur Forest is the main landmark of Terrace soil area.

 Demographics

+According to the 2011 Census of Bangladesh, Mithapukur Upazila had 135,073 households and a population of 508,133.
+110,797 (21.80%) were under 10 years of age.
+Mithapukur had a literacy rate (age 7 and over) of 46.04%, compared to the national average of 51.8%, and a sex ratio of 1014 females per 1000 males.
+7,062 (1.39%) lived in urban areas.
+Ethnic population was 7,893 (1.55%), of which Oraon were 5,579 and Santal 1,495.

-As of the 2011 Bangladesh census, Mithapukur has a population of 5,08,133 where males constitute 2,52,325 and females constitute 2,55,807 of the population with annual population growth rate of 1.21%.
-The total number of household of Mithapukur is 1,35,073.
-Mithapukur has an average literacy rate of 46% (7+ years) compared to the national average of 51.8% literate and 2nd highest literacy rate among the upazila Rangpur district followed by Rangpur Sadar.
+As of the 1991 Bangladesh census, Mithapukur has a population of 409915.
+Males constitute are 51.09% of the population, and females 48.91%.
+This upazila's eighteen up population is 207,035.
+Mithapukur has an average literacy rate of 23% (7+ years), and the national average of 32.4% literate.

 Mithapukur Upazila has a very diverse population with minority groups including Buddhists, Christians and tribes such as Santhal who have lived in the district from the beginning of settlement in this area.